ISAITB/docs-tdl/source/testcase/index.rst

     @id, yes, The ID of the scriptlet used to refer to it in ``call`` steps (see :ref:`tdl-step-call`). metadata, no, Optional scriptlet metadata.
 Structurally this matches exactly the ``metadata`` for the test case (see :ref:`test-case-metadata`). namespaces, no, Optional namespaces for contained expressions.
-Structurally this matches exactly the ``namespaces`` for the test case (see :ref:`test-case-namespaces`). imports, no, Optional artifacts to import for the scriptlet.
+Structurally this matches exactly the ``namespaces`` for the test case (see :ref:`test-case-namespaces`). imports, no, Optional artefacts to import for the scriptlet.
 Structurally this matches exactly the ``imports`` for the test case (see :ref:`test-case-imports`). params, no, An optional set of parameters that the scriptlet will expect from a ``call`` step  (see :ref:`tdl-step-call`). variables, no, An optional set of local variables.
 Structurally this matches exactly the ``variables`` for the test case (see :ref:`test-case-variables`). steps, yes, The sequence of steps to be executed in this scriptlet.
 Can contain any supported test steps (see :ref:`test-case-steps`).